nkokla/jquery.universal-smartbanner/README.md

 - Support Windows RT
 - Animations of the banner with CSS

+## _Low maintenance_ ##
+_Like the original projet 'jQuery Smart Banner', this project is currently not being actively maintained.
+Issues will not be solved, but pull requests might be merged.
+Thanks._

 ## Usage ##
 The script "Ultimate Smart Banner" use "meta tags" for configuring the banner display.